Susan L Markloff

 How long do you estimate the books will be?

 Rise comes in at 364 pages for the standard print version.
 The dyslexic friendly edition is 390 pages.
-The Ties That Bind is currently looking like it'll be around 640 pages for the standard print edition, which will put the dyslexic friendly edition around 680 pages.
+The Ties That Bind sits at 640 pages for the standard print edition, which will puts the dyslexic friendly edition around 730 pages.
+Each of the novellas range from 150 pages to 240 pages, depending on the character.
+Most of them fall comfortably around the 180-200 page mark for the standard editions, with the dyslexic friendly ones adding about 20-40 pages.

 Dyslexic Friendly Edition?
 What is that?
 And what makes it dyslexic friendly?